akshatt123/Credit-Card-Fraud-Detection/README.md

 ## Contribute

-Feel free to contribute by creating a pull request or opening an issue for improvements or suggestions!
+Feel free to contribute if you better and more optimized model, by creating a pull request or opening an issue for improvements or suggestions!

 ## License